Essay

 Freedom

 Freedom comes in those moments when we are truly freed from our conceptual way of experiencing life, we directly experience the moment, no longer looking at everything through the lens of dualism.
-Those moments can be fleeting and, in a sense, as Zen practitioners it is our life’s work to, to free ourselves from the world of dualism and all
+Those moments can be fleeting and, in a sense, as Zen practitioners it is our life’s work to,

 Read More